oelmekki/pgrebase/README.md

 # PgRebase

+> Note to Github user: development is now happening [on Gitlab](https://gitlab.com/oelmekki/pgrebase),
+> Github's repository is just a mirror.
+Please open any issue on Gitlab
+> rather than Github.

 PgRebase is a tool that allows you to easily handle your postgres codebase for functions, triggers and views.

 ## Why